arthurfeeney/Marley-Accel/README.md

 ## Tests

-There is a small suite of unit tests for the acceleration functions. it implements a very minimal unit testing framework, rather than adding a new dependency.
+There is a small suite of unit tests for the acceleration functions and map. it implements a very minimal unit testing framework, rather than adding a new dependency.
 To run the tests, simply run